Treating polycythemia vera

 Phrases like “I’m tired,” “I’m off,” or “I’m not me,” are clues to disease burden that labs won’t catch.23,24

-CI=confidence interval; CRT=cytoreductive therapy; CV=cardiovascular; CYTO-PV=cytoreductive therapy in polycythemia vera; ELN=European LeukemiaNet; ET=essential thrombocythemia; HCT=hematocrit; HR=hazard ratio; JAK=Janus kinase; MF=myelofibrosis; MPN=myeloproliferative neoplasm; MPN-SAF=Myeloproliferative Neoplasm Symptom Assessment Form; NSAID=non-steroidal anti-inflammatory drugs; PV=polycythemia vera; RCT=randomized controlled trial; TE=thromboembolic event; TSAT=transferrin saturation; TSS=total symptom score; WHO=World Health Organization.
+CI=confidence interval; CRT=cytoreductive therapy; CV=cardiovascular; CYTO-PV=cytoreductive therapy in polycythemia vera; ELN=European LeukemiaNet; EORTC QLQ-C30=European Organization for Research and Treatment of Cancer Quality of Life Questionnaire–Core 30; ET=essential thrombocythemia; HCT=hematocrit; HR=hazard ratio; JAK=Janus kinase; MF=myelofibrosis; MPN=myeloproliferative neoplasm; MPN-SAF=Myeloproliferative Neoplasm Symptom Assessment Form; NSAID=non-steroidal anti-inflammatory drug; PV=polycythemia vera; QoL=quality of life; RCT=randomized controlled trial; TE=thromboembolic event; TSAT=transferrin saturation; TSS=total symptom score; WHO=World Health Organization.

 References